Potrero metro station: History and construction

 Line 3 of the Mexico City Metro was built by Ingeniería de Sistemas de Transportes Metropolitano, Electrometro, and Cometro, the latter being a subsidiary of Empresas ICA.
-It opened on 20 November 1970.
-Service to the north, where Potrero station is located, began on 1 December 1979 heading toward Indios Verdes metro station, while running southward toward Hospital General station.
+The section including Potrero metro station formed part of a northward extension from La Raza, and opened on 1 December 1979, while running southward toward Hospital General station.

-The Potrero–La Raza segment runs from street level to the underground, measuring 1106 m in length.
-The section from Deportivo 18 de Marzo to Potrero, heading north, is 966 m long.
-During construction, remains of horses, mammoths, fish, and birds were uncovered.
+The section between Potrero and La Raza station descends from street level to the underground level and measures 1106 m, while the opposite section runs at grade toward Deportivo 18 de Marzo station is 715 m long.
+During the station's construction, remains of horses, mammoths, fish, and birds were uncovered.

+Name and pictogram

+The pictogram representing Potrero metro station is a silhouette of a horse's head behind a fence.
+The station and surrounding area take their name from a former hippodrome that operated during the Porfiriato era (1876–1911), in what is now Colonia Ex Hipódromo de Peralvillo.
+Its paddocks were located in the northern part of the area.

 Incidents

-On 14 December 2018, a private vehicle crashed into the walls at the Insurgentes Norte and Victoria entrance after being struck by a public bus with no injuries reported.
-On 19 July 2021, a man was stabbed and killed in the corridors of the CETRAM during an apparent robbery.
+Train crash

+Entrance to the tunnel toward La Raza station the day of the accident.

 Two trains collided inside the Potrero–La Raza interstation tunnel while both headed toward Indios Verdes metro station on 7 January 2023.
-One person was killed and 106 others were injured.
-Twenty days later, the Attorney General's Office of Mexico City attributed the accident to two reasons: reported cable theft the day before and negligent driving by the operator for failing to deactivate the autopilot and not driving in manual mode in the theft zone, as indicated by the procedure manual.

-Subsequently, the Mexico City government deployed members of the National Guard to monitor metro stations, claiming—without providing evidence—that opponents sabotaged the system.
-After the accident, a metro driver published a video about how the tunnels look due to the lack of lighting in multiple areas.
+The accident killed one person and injuring 106 others.
+Twenty days later, the Mexico City Attorney General's Office attributed the accident to two factors: reported cable theft in the area the previous day and negligent driving by the operator, who had failed to deactivate the autopilot and switch to manual operation in the affected area, as required by the procedure manual.
+Following the accident, the Mexico City government deployed National Guard personnel to monitor Metro stations, alleging that opponents had sabotaged the system without providing evidence to support the claim.
+A Metro driver subsequently published a video showing the condition of the tunnel where the crash occurred, showing areas with inadequate lighting.